Article · Feb 27, 2026

 your response and propose the link before drafting the fix.

 This puts the discipline in the model’s standing instructions.
-Every debugging session starts with a grep of the past, which is exactly the human discipline you want enforced.
+Every debugging session starts with a grep of the past.

 Pattern 2: Use ISSUES.md as the closing artifact.

 When you finish debugging a bug with Claude Code’s help, the last action of the conversation is “draft an ISSUES.md entry for this.”
-The model has full context (you just walked through the diagnosis with it).
-Drafting the entry interactively takes one minute.
-The model produces a first draft of all four parts; you edit for accuracy and commit.
-The capture rate goes from “I’ll write it later” (which means never) to “before I close this chat” (which means always).
+The model has full context from the session.
+It produces a first draft of all four parts in under a minute.
+You edit for accuracy and commit.
+Capture rate goes from “I’ll write it later” to “before I close this chat.”

-On the project where ISSUES.md hit 78 entries, this second pattern was responsible for roughly two-thirds of the entries.
+On the project where ISSUES.md hit 78 entries, Pattern 2 was responsible for roughly two-thirds of them.
 The friction reduction is the difference between the discipline working and the discipline drifting.

-- Drift through over-formality.
-When ISSUES.md grows a template with required fields, severity ratings, label taxonomies, and so on, the friction returns and the file goes stale.
-Resist the urge to “make it more like Linear.”
+Drift through over-formality.
+When ISSUES.md grows a template with required fields, severity ratings, and label taxonomies, the friction returns and the file goes stale.
 The four-part shape is the maximum formal structure that still keeps the capture rate high.
+Resist the urge to make it more like Linear.

-- Drift through under-use.
+Drift through under-use.
 If nobody reads the file, the Related lines do not earn their keep, the graph does not form, and entries accumulate as a flat list.
-The cure is to make reading ISSUES.md part of the debugging workflow (see the CLAUDE.md integration above) and to reference entries explicitly in code review.
+The cure is making ISSUES.md reading part of the debugging workflow (see the CLAUDE.md integration above) and referencing entries explicitly in code review.
+Referenced entries get read.
+Unread entries do not.

-- Abandonment after the first ten entries.
-Solo project, no external pressure, the discipline drifts after the easy entries are written.
-The cure is the AI-session integration; if drafting the entry is the last action of every debugging chat, abandonment is structurally hard.
+Abandonment after the first ten entries.
+Solo project, no external accountability.
+The discipline drifts after the easy ones are written.
+The AI-session integration is the structural fix: if drafting the entry is the last action of every debugging chat, abandonment is hard.

 Frequently asked questions